iq-motion-control/iq-module-communication-doc/docs/manual/manual_angle_control_mechanisms.rst

 .. figure:: ../_static/manual_images/angle_control/zero_angle_and_obs_angle.png
     :align: center
     :scale: 90%
-    :alt: Setting Observed Displacement and its Relationship With Zero Angle
+    :alt: Setting Observed Displacement and its Relationship with Zero Angle

-    Setting Observed Displacement and its Relationship With Zero Angle
+    Setting Observed Displacement and its Relationship with Zero Angle

 In step 1, the module has just been turned on, and commanded to 0 displacement by setting *Control Angle* to 0.
 As expected, the observed displacement is 0.
 Step 2 commands the module to 3.14 radians of displacement by setting *Control Angle* to 3.14, and the observed displacement